TKdevlop/React-native-LCO-Tags/README.md

 npm install

-npm run android(run it on an android simulater)
+npm run android(run it on an android simulator)

 num run ios(run it on X-code)
 ```